colabug/ASandRobolectric/README.md

 Didn't work.

+## Hacks

 Removed the theme in the `styles.xml` file and got more issues.
+Take a nap.

 ## Test Runer